writethedocs/www/docs/conf/portland/2022/cfp-email-templates.rst

 ::

-   Hi {name},
+   Hi {speakers},

-   The Write the Docs talk selection committee has finished the review process and we'd love it if you could join us as a speaker!
+   The Write the Docs {{city}} talk selection committee has finished the review process and we'd love it if you could join us as a speaker!

-   Write the Docs {city} is held in **{city} on {date}**.
+   Write the Docs {{city}} is held **online {date}** in {tz}.

    We think your talk: '{title}' would be a great fit for the conference.
 We'd love to have you prepare it for a **30-minute** time slot.

+   Please click this link to confirm your attendance:

+   * ☐ {confirmation_link}

-  Please **reply to this email as soon as possible**, to confirm both of the following:
+   Please **reply to this email as soon as possible** if you need to let us know either of the following

-   * You're still interested in presenting for {city} on {date}.
-We'll confirm the specific day and time for your talk at a later date.
-   * You'll be attending most of the conference.
-So much of the value of Write the Docs comes from the community interactions, so it's really important to us that our speakers are around to participate.
+   * ☐ If you have a strong preference for presenting on Monday or Tuesday, or in the morning or afternoon due to timezones or other restrictions.

-   Finally, get your free speaker ticket at: {{cfp_variables['ticket']}} (If you already purchased a ticket, let us know, and we will issue you a refund)
+   * ☐ If you already purchased a ticket so we can issue you a refund.

-   Okay, with all that out of the way, it's time for the fun part – preparing your talk!
+   Okay, with all that out of the way, it's time for the fun part: preparing your talk!
 To make sure everybody's on the same page, here are a few important things to keep in mind:

    * Remember that one of the biggest strengths of the Write the Docs community is that we come from a huge variety of professional and personal backgrounds.
 When you're writing your talk (just like when you're writing documentation), think about the diverse needs and interests of your audience, avoid (or define) any jargon-y language, and make sure you clearly express what people are going to learn from your talk.
    * Remember this is a community conference.
 If you're representing your employer it's okay to mention that, but please don't treat your talk as a marketing opportunity.